finbox-in/finbox-in.github.io/docs/device-connect/android.md

 ## Forward Notifications to SDK

-In certain cases, FinBox server often requests critical data from SDK directly (other than scheduled sync period), to make sure this works it is required to forward FCM Notifications to SDK.
+In certain cases, FinBox server requests critical data from SDK directly (other than scheduled sync period), to make sure this works it is required to forward FCM Notifications to SDK.

 Add the following lines inside the overridden `onMessageReceived` method available in the service that extends `FirebaseMessagingService`.